arangodb/kube-arangodb/docs/platform/links/crd.md

 The `schema` field serves two purposes:
 1. **Discovery** — AI tools read it from `/_inventory` to understand what input the link expects
-2. **Validation** — the platform validates submitted job queries against the schema before accepting them
+2. **Validation** — the platform validates submitted job inputs against the schema before accepting them

 Your link binary does **not** need to validate the schema — the platform